sichen1234/open-source-climate-dao/README.md

 # Open Source Climate DAO

-*A DAO which balances the needs of key stakeholders while taking action on climate change.
+_Using the blockchain, we construct a Distributed Autonomous organization (DAO) which balances the needs of key stakeholders involved in climate action._

 ## User Story